desihub/desidatamodel/doc/DESI_ROOT/survey/fiberassign/SURVEY/TILEXX/TILEID-too.rst

-TARGETID                      int64              Unique DESI target ID DESI_TARGET                   int64              DESI (dark time program) target selection bitmask SCND_TARGET                   int64              Target selection bitmask for secondary programs SCND_ORDER                    int32              label for field  17 PRIORITY_INIT                 int64              Target initial priority from target selection bitmasks and OBSCONDITIONS SUBPRIORITY                   float64            Random subpriority [0-1) to break assignment ties NUMOBS_INIT                   int64              Initial number of observations for target calculated across target selection bitmasks and OBSCONDITIONS
+TARGETID                      int64              Unique DESI target ID DESI_TARGET                   int64              DESI (dark time program) target selection bitmask SCND_TARGET                   int64              Target selection bitmask for secondary programs SCND_ORDER                    int32              Number of row for target entry in secondary file (placeholder; needed by fiberassign)
+PRIORITY_INIT                 int64              Target initial priority from target selection bitmasks and OBSCONDITIONS SUBPRIORITY                   float64            Random subpriority [0-1) to break assignment ties NUMOBS_INIT                   int64              Initial number of observations for target calculated across target selection bitmasks and OBSCONDITIONS
-OBSCONDITIONS                 int64              Bitmask of allowed observing conditions CHECKER                       char[5]            label for field  22 TOO_TYPE                      char[5]            label for field  23
-TOO_PRIO                      char[2]            label for field  24
+OBSCONDITIONS                 int64              Bitmask of allowed observing conditions CHECKER                       char[5]            Initials of researcher who vetted the target TOO_TYPE                      char[5]            Either "TILE" for a special tile or "FIBER" for a fiber-override ToO TOO_PRIO                      char[2]            Either "HI" for a very-high-priority target or "LO" for a very-low-priority target
-OCLAYER                       char[6]            label for field  25
+OCLAYER                       char[6]            Either "DARK" for dark-time or "BRIGHT" to observe in either bright- or dark-time
-MJD_BEGIN                     float64  d         label for field  26
-MJD_END                       float64  d         label for field  27
-TOOID                         int64              label for field  28
-TIMESTAMP                     char[25] s         UTC/ISO time at which the target state was updated PLATE_RA                      float64  deg       Barycentric Right Ascension in ICRS to be used by PlateMaker PLATE_DEC                     float64  deg       Barycentric Declination in ICRS to be used by PlateMaker PLATE_REF_EPOCH               float64            label for field  32
+MJD_BEGIN                     float64  d         Start of the allowed observing window for this target (Modified Julian Date) MJD_END                       float64  d         End of the allowed observing window for this target (Modified Julian Date) TOOID                         int64              ID for this target assigned by the ``CHECKER`` TIMESTAMP                     char[25] s         UTC/ISO time at which the target state was updated PLATE_RA                      float64  deg       Barycentric Right Ascension in ICRS to be used by PlateMaker PLATE_DEC                     float64  deg       Barycentric Declination in ICRS to be used by PlateMaker PLATE_REF_EPOCH               float64  yr        Copy of REF_EPOCH to be used by PlateMaker
 ============================= ======== ========= =======================================================================================================